milacoindev/.github/profile/README.md

 - Optional privacy for transactions by utilizing techniques similar to Monero.
 - Optimized for GPU mining (ASIC-Resistant)
 - Protection against inflation
+- Utilization of a new type of blockchain structure.

 ---